-- 1) Assist the Incident Manager as required. - 2) Ensure all entrances are clear of vehicles to allow for emergency services personnel / vehicle to enter the location. - 3) Assist TN to set up triage area, set out cones, identifying each coloured zone: RED, closest to entrance for ambulances to attend, YELLOW and GREEN, in parking lot, WHITE, at front of the building to wait for buses, cars to arrive, BLACK furthest away. - 4) Be available to assist fire and all emergency services providers. - 5) Ensure information on equipment, systems (HVAC, fire sprinklers, etc.), security doors, access to locked areas, supplies are available. - 6) Assist with evacuation of residents and with loading wheelchairs and equipment, etc. into transport vehicles. - 7) Communicate all pertinent information to the IM during the evacuation process. - 8) Assist ED/IM/DOC with final check of the building if applicable: - ensure all electrical equipment is turned off and unplugged - lower heat if applicable - maintain and monitor generator if in use - check building regularly when vacant - 9) Travel to relocation site(s) and assist as needed. - 10) Keep a record of equipment, supplies, etc. that were removed from the building.
+- 1) Assist the Incident Manager as required. - 2) Ensure all entrances are clear of vehicles to allow for emergency services personnel / vehicles.
+Check that all maglocks are released and there are no obstructions in emergency exit doors. - 3) Assist TN to set up triage area, set out cones, identifying each coloured zone: RED, closest to entrance for ambulances to attend, YELLOW and GREEN, in parking lot, WHITE, at front of the building to wait for buses, cars to arrive, BLACK furthest away.
+Place colored pylons to identify zones - 4) Be available to assist fire and all emergency services providers. - 5) Ensure information on equipment, systems (HVAC, fire sprinklers, etc.), security doors, access to locked areas, supplies are available. - 6) Assist with evacuation of residents and with loading wheelchairs and equipment, etc. into transport vehicles.
+All staff assist with direction from IM. - 7) Communicate all pertinent information to the IM during the evacuation process. - 8) Assist ED/IM/DOC with final check of the building if applicable: - ensure all electrical equipment is turned off and unplugged - lower heat if applicable - maintain and monitor generator if in use - check building regularly when vacant - 9) Travel to relocation site(s) and assist as needed. - 10) Keep a record of equipment, supplies, etc. that were removed from the building.
+Audit equipment usi9ng Asset List